EVanGorkom/EVanGorkom/README.md

 <img src="https://github.com/EVanGorkom/red_gif/blob/main/red_dynamic_text.gif" alt="EVanGorkom Background Dynamic Red" height="400" />

 ### About Me:
 Hey there!
-I'm a Back-End Software Engineer who's passionate about using Ruby on Rails and Python with the Django framework for Application Development.
+I'm a Software Engineer who's passionate about using Python with the Django framework for Application Development.
 I'm also currently diving into JavaScript with React to begin my journey to become a Full-Stack developer.

 Throughout my 10 years of experience, I've always had a strong focus on education and service-oriented work.
 I have learned a lot from many different fields and have aquired plenty of soft skills to contribute to a team-oriented environment.
 I'm really excited about finding a collaborative team that values effective communication, critical thinking, and a sense of camaraderie.
 With a background in Political Science, I believe in the power of teamwork to create stronger communities and now, improved software, for a better future.